OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 URL tokens provide access control to the user by sending a URL with a token appended in the querystring.

-The token needs to follow secure practices:

-- Randomly generated with a [CSPRNG](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) (*e.g.* [secrets](https://docs.python.org/3/library/secrets.html) library in Python).
-- Long enough to avoid brute-force attacks (16 characters (128 bits) should be the minimum used).
-- Short token lifetime (*e.g.* 30 minutes).
-- Linked to the user requesting the token in the database.
-- One time use (should be removed from the database once used).

 After sending the URL token to the user through a side-channel, *e.g.* through email, the user will:

 1. Access the URL with the attached token.